webwinkelkeur logo

 • The LDR changes its resistance depending on the amount of light.

-• In this project, the MCP3008 is used to read the analog value of the LDR and convert it to a digital value between 0 and 1.
+• In this project, the MCP3008 is used to read the analog value from the LDR and convert it to a digital value between 0 and 1.

 2. Python program: